Unifying Description of Competing Orders in Two Dimensional Quantum Magnets: Monopole symmetry transformation: Stability and Proximate Orders

 Note, the mismatch in momentum with fermion bilinears, which only pick up phase factors that are multiples of $\pi$, implies that there is no invariant term with a smaller monopole charge.
 Within a large $N_f$ calculation \cite{pufu_2013}, the scaling dimension of this triple monopole is $\Delta_3= 1.186 N_f -0.422 +O(1/N_f) \sim 4.32$, which makes it very likely to be an {\em irrelevant} perturbation at the SU(4) symmetric fixed point.
 The remaining operator to inspect is the four fermion that breaks SU(4) symmetry, that can be written as ${\mathcal L}_4 = \sum_{a=1}^3 (\bar{\psi} \sigma^a\psi)^2 - (\bar{\psi} \tau^a\psi)^2$.
 While this operator is irrelevant at tree level, interactions could change its scaling dimension.
 A recent epsilon expansion study \cite{DiPietro2017} reports the scaling dimension of this operator to be $\Delta_{4f} = 3.17$, which means it would remain {\em irrelevant}, although significant uncertainty is associated with this scaling dimension, and other approximations, such as large $N_f$, imply that it is relevant~\cite{jian_2017}.
 This would decide whether the Dirac spin liquid a stable phase, with no relevant operators, or a critical point with a single relevant operator, which would require tuning of the four fermion term $\mathcal L_4$ to access~\cite{jian_2017}.
 In either case it is expected to be relevant to understanding the phase structure on the triangular lattice.

 In contrast, on the kagom\`e lattice an inspection of the monopole and mass term transformation laws imply (see Table {\ref{kagome_monopole}) the following two invariant terms:

 where $M_{0i}\equiv \overline\psi\tau^i\psi$.
-Note, the first term involves a combination of a single monopole insertion operator and a fermion bilinear, which may be regarded as the excited state of a monopole with larger scaling dimension, and the second term refers to doubled monopole insertion.
-The scaling dimensions for these operators, estimated from large $N_f$ is $\Delta_{1^*} =\Delta_{1}+\sqrt{2} \sim 2.43 $ and $\Delta_2 = 0.673N_f - 0.194 \sim 2.50$.
+Note, the first term involves a combination of a single monopole insertion operator and a fermion bilinear, which may be regarded as the excited state of a monopole with larger scaling dimension, and the second term refers to doubled monopole insertion, which preserves symmetry if one considers the associated Lorentz singlet operators, details in appendix \ref{app:4pi}.
+The scaling dimensions for these operators, estimated from large $N_f$ is $\Delta_{1^*} =\Delta_{1}+2\sqrt{2} \sim 3.84 $ and $\Delta_2 = 0.673N_f - 0.194 \sim 2.50$.
 While these are nominally relevant, their closeness to $3$ implies that we should leave open the possibility of a stable phase or critical point on the kagom\`e lattice described by a U(1) Dirac spin liquid.
 Regardless of stability, this difference in the nature of the monopoles from the bipartite case will have an important impact on proximate orders that we document below.
 In particular, relatively complex magnetic orders such as the 120 degree state and the 12 site VBS pattern on the triangular lattice are captured.